 Adversities and comforts are a trial for Muslims.
-Everything our Lord chooses for us; be it good or evil, is for our own benefits.
-Whatever is chosen by our Lord, it cannot be changed and similarly whatever is not chosen by our Lord, we cannot attain it by any means.
+Everything our Lord chooses for us; be it good or evil, is for our own benefit.
+Whatever is chosen by our Lord, it cannot be changed and similarly, whatever is not chosen by our Lord, we cannot attain it by any means.
 But the great rewards are only for those among us who are patient with the Decree of their Lord.

 Anxiety and impatience never prevent what our Supreme Lord has decreed for us.
 Complaining is the opposite of patience.
-It is our belief and Faith that Allah (SWT) Alone can protect us from all harms and ease our difficulties.
+It is our belief and Faith that Allah (SWT) Alone can protect us from all harm and ease our difficulties.
 Therefore, patience is obligatory in such panic situations and hardships in all that Allah (SWT) had decreed for us.

 What is Patience (Sabr)